LA fires update: Is it safe to travel to California and is LAX closed?

 The wildfires that have engulfed thousands of structures have spread around the affluent Pacific Palisades area in Los Angeles County.

-The fires have spread across tens of thousands of acres, fanned by a windstorm known as the Santa Ana winds since it broke out.
+The fires have spread across 40,660 acres, fanned by a windstorm known as the Santa Ana winds since it broke out.

 Can I cancel my holiday or flight and get a refund?